Fractals!

 r^2 - c^2 + 2rci

-How do we get the colours?
+Now how do we get the colours?
 We know each pixels n values and the iteration count.
-I mapped the colours to a gradient using a texture (so i can change it at runtime) by sampling at x where x = n/iterations (so its from 0-1) and then i multiply it by a repeat value so we dont have to have a big texture to see detail
+I mapped the colours to a gradient using a texture (so i can change it at runtime) by sampling at x where x = n/iterations (so its from 0-1) and then I multiply it by a repeat value so we dont have to have a big texture to see detail

 The Code